 Meats and cheeses, and a couple of hot items

 Repertorium also offers dinner service each evening.
 We ate there one night following our all-day tour to Transylvania.
-I have a post scheduled to discuss the various cuisine we sampled in both the Czech Republic and Romania, but to provide a brief overview, at the time of our visit, Repertorium offered a variety of traditional Romanian dishes, but unfortunately not an English menu.
-Our waitress, who didn’t speak much English either, ended up picking something out for us, and despite the initial trepidation, it actually turned out to be quite good – a smorgasboard of roasted and barbecued meats and potatoes, plus a really incredible doughnut looking thing for desert.
-If you’re not adventurous enough to do as we did, fear not, as the restaurant appears to have rebranded as an Italian one, with an English menu available on the website.
+I have a post scheduled to discuss the various cuisine we sampled in both the Czech Republic and Romania.
+To provide a brief overview, at the time of our visit, Repertorium offered a variety of traditional Romanian dishes, but unfortunately not an English menu.
+Our waitress, who didn’t speak much English either, ended up picking something out for us.
+Despite the initial trepidation, it actually turned out to be quite good – a smorgasboard of roasted and barbecued meats and potatoes, plus a really incredible doughnut looking thing for desert.
+If you’re not adventurous enough to do as we did, fear not.
+The restaurant appears to have rebranded as an Italian one, with an English menu available on the website.

 Meat sampler w/ roasted potatoes